magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Alice initiates a `wormhole receive --yes` on the `desktop` machine, indicating that it should receive multiple files and not ask permission (writing each one immediately).
 This program prints a code and waits for protocol setup.

-Aliec uses a GUI program on `laptop` that allows drag-and-drop sending of files.
+Alice uses a GUI program on `laptop` that allows drag-and-drop sending of files.
 In this program, she enters the code that `desktop` printed out.

 Once the Dilated connection is establed, Alice can drop any number of files into the GUI application and they will be immediately written on the `desktop` without interaction.

-In this protocol, the `desktop` peer sends version information:
+Speaking this protocol, the `desktop` (receive-only CLI) peer sends version information:

 ```json
 {